What Did Einstein Really Think About Human Perception? The Truth Could Blow Your Mind!

 Perception in the Digital Age

 At the same time, digital tools offer unprecedented opportunities to refine perception.
-Machine‑learning models can detect patterns in data that human observers might miss, from early signs of disease in medical imaging to subtle shifts in market sentiment.
+Consider this: machine‑learning models can detect patterns in data that human observers might miss, from early signs of disease in medical imaging to subtle shifts in market sentiment.
 Augmented‑reality applications can overlay contextual data onto the physical world, helping surgeons visualize anatomy in real time or allowing architects to walk clients through a building before it is constructed.
 When used thoughtfully, these technologies can augment human perception, compensating for its inherent limitations.

 Bridging Subjectivity and Objectivity